-- 1 Cylinder thread; 2 Country of manufacture; 3 Manufacturer's identification; 4 Serial No.; 5 Empty weight; 6 Water capacity; 7 Working pressure (PW) and test pressure (PH); 8 Maximum weight of CO2 at ambient temperature; - 9 Max/min Temperature; 10 Standard; 11 Country of approval; 12 Inspection stamp and initial test date; - 13 International mark; 14 Internal liner material; 15 Non-Limited Life, no expiration date; 16 Tare; 17 Approved gas; - 18 Customizable logo area; 19 Additional information. - If the cylinder is approved in accordance with the EN 12245 standard (point 10 on the label), the weight will correspond to the average weight of the bare cylinders in the batch, without finishes.
+- 1 Cylinder thread; 2 Manufacturer's identification; 3 Serial No.; 5 Empty weight; 5 Water capacity; 6 Test pressure (PH); 7 Tare; 8 Maximum weight of CO2 at ambient temperature; 9 Max/min Temperature; 10 International mark and Standard; 11 Country of approval, Inspection stamp and initial test date; 12 Non-Limited Life, no expiration date; 13 Warnings; 14 First re-test (see section 7); 15 Approved gas; 16 Customizable logo area; 17 QR code for manual; 18 Instructions and additional information. - If the cylinder is approved in accordance with the EN 12245 standard (point 10 on the label), the weight will correspond to the average weight of the bare cylinders in the batch, without finishes.